ipfabric/docs/docs/IP_Fabric_GUI/extensions.md

 sudo systemctl enable --now podman.socket
 ```

+!!! warning "Before proceeding"

-⚠️ **Before proceeding**: Verify that `10.88.0.0/16` does not conflict with your network infrastructure.
+    Verify that `10.88.0.0/16` does not conflict with your network infrastructure.

 ## Creating Extensions